Australian Formula 3: History – The Second Era

+History – Australian Formula Open Series era

+Australia Formula Open (AFO) is a racing series that allows a wide range of single-seater cars to compete — primarily Formula 3 cars from various years and manufacturers, as well as similar types like Formula 1000.
+With its open technical regulations, AFO offers flexible and accessible entry conditions, making it an attractive platform for developing drivers.

 List of Champions

 Following the running of a National Series in 1999 and 2000, official national title status was granted by the Confederation of Australian Motorsport from 2001 onwards.
 From 2005 to 2014 the winner of the Australian Formula 3 Championship was also awarded the CAMS Gold Star and the Australian Drivers' Championship title.
 In 2015 CAMS stripped the Gold Star Award from the Australian Formula 3 Championship citing low grid numbers.
 With the loss of national championship status for 2016 the series was renamed the Australian Formula 3 Premier Series.
 Aligning with the Australian Motor Racing Series from 2019 the series returned to National Championship status.